We love playing word board games. Discover some of the best board games with words for adults, kids, and families. Card word games included.

 Are you looking for word board games similar to Scrabble?
 Try these:

-Dabble is a word game that the entire family can play.
+Dabble is a word board game that the entire family can play.
 Recommended for 8+ years old, players race to spell out 5 words using their 20 tiles.

-A fast-paced game perfect for 1 to 10 players, Quiddler asks participants to organize the letter cards in their hands into short words.
+A fast-paced card game with words perfect for 1 to 10 players, Quiddler asks participants to organize the letter cards in their hands into short words.

 Upwords is exactly like Scrabble except that players can build words on top of existing ones.
 The higher you stack your letters, the more points you earn.
 Upwords is for 2-4 players, ages 8+.